2003tanmay/appwriteblog/README.md

 ## Features

 - Login and Sign-up function
-- Can see all post of any writer
-- Can see your posts
 - Can create new posts
 - Can update your posts
 - Can delete your posts
+- Can made active or inactive your post
+- Can see all active post of any writer
+- Can see your posts

 ### :space_invader: Tech Stack